mahmoudElbastawisy/file-organizer/README.md

 # File Organizer

-A simple Python automation script that organizes files inside a folder by type.
+A simple Python automation project that organizes files inside a target folder by file type.

-## What it does
+## Features
-- Scans a target folder
+- Scans a selected folder automatically
-- Creates category folders automatically
+- Creates category folders if they do not already exist
-- Moves files into the correct folder
+- Moves files into the correct folder by extension
-- Handles duplicate file names safely
+- Prevents overwriting by safely renaming duplicate files

+## Supported Categories
+- Images
+- PDFs
+- Videos
+- Documents
+- Archives
+- Others

+## Tech Stack
+- Python 3
+- pathlib
+- shutil

-## How to run
+## How to Run
 1. Open the project folder in terminal
 2. Run: